I first began searching for my life purpose exactly 14 years ago when I found an article online on how to discover your life purpose.

-It involves an interesting exercise in which you write out anything that comes into your head about what your purpose might be, until you write something that makes you cry.
+It involved an interesting exercise in which you write out anything that comes into your head about what your purpose might be, until you write something that makes you cry.
 And the part you write that makes you cry is your purpose.

 Upon doing this exercise, I discovered that my life purpose was something really vague and corny-sounding, like:

-“to help others to be happy and to succeed”
+“To help others to be happy and to succeed”

-(more wordy and long than that, but summed up, that was the essence of it.)
+(More wordy and long than that, but summed up, that was the essence of it.)

 But I think I cried more out of depression though than out of joy at having admitted to myself what my purpose was.
 How the heck was I going to translate this vague purpose of helping people into something I could do that paid the bills and made me happy?
 And actually made an impact on the lives of other people?

 That was in January 2007.
 At that time, I was reading a lot of personal development material about living a life that’s congruent with your values and finding work you love.
 All of it seemed really irrelevant to me in a practical sense because I didn’t believe it was possible to do work I loved, yet it appealed to me intuitively, because I was so bored of my work and dreamed of something better.

 I had been working as an English teacher in Dijon, France for about four months and I was already fed up.
 I knew that I did not want to teach languages for the rest of my life, yet the other jobs I’d tried were even worse, so teaching was the lesser of many evils, as far as I was concerned.